FTC disclosure tour-de-force here. The following article was last updated on Nov 30, 2025 ...

 Full Synthetic Engine Oil's Purpose

 The use of full synthetic oil as an internal combustion engine lubricant has seen some argument.
-Concerns over its robust texture, compatibility with fuel injectors and catalytic converters are rendered null as no known problems exist.
+No known problems exist so we can dismiss concerns over its robust texture and compatibility with fuel injectors and catalytic converters.
 Each of these components are fuel system specific and have little if anything to do with oil flow.

 Further developing the positives, G-Oil is a fully biodegradable alternative.
-Substituting animal fat for petrolium, this green-minded replacement has found its official place among the most trying racing professionals at Le Mans.
-A homegrown oil built on a natural response to patented nanotech, its formulation insures outstanding lubrication even under the most stringent conditions.
+Substituting animal fat for petroleum, this green-minded replacement has found its official place among the most trying racing professionals at Le Mans.
+A homegrown oil built on a natural response to patented nanotech, its formulation ensures outstanding lubrication even under the most stringent conditions.

 That's right, I said nanotech.
-Their patented "nano geodesic bearings" are tiny spherical shaped particles that are postulated to spin at unimaginably high speeds in support of adjacent oil molecules.
+Their patented "nano geodesic bearings" are tiny, spherical-shaped particles that researchers postulate spin at unimaginably high speeds to support adjacent oil molecules.
 This equates to noticeably more horsepower.
 The geeks get it.
 To push green tech, you must push performance and in the case of G-Oil it's a BIG win-win.

 Full Synthetic Motor Oil's Chemical Makeup

-With all of the petrol additives being peddled at gas stations and overblown sub-emblems scatter bombed across oil containers, it's hard to tell exactly which "enhancing" additives are legitimately useful versus mere filler.
-This is an area of consumerism that's better left to Google.
+With all of the petrol additives being peddled at gas stations and overblown sub-emblems scatter-bombed across oil containers, it's hard to tell exactly which "enhancing" additives are legitimately useful versus mere filler.
+We should leave this area of consumerism to Google.
 Forums everywhere are ripe with experiences both positive and negative, with plenty of remaining space for sometimes heated debate.

 The reduction of ZDDP (zinc dialkyldithiophosphate) in API-SM rated engine oils, for example caused a bit of a fuss among car enthusiasts.
 A mandate in the United States insisted that catalytic converters last for at least 120,000 miles and phosphorous has quite the damaging effect.
 While the change in concentration is minimal, it's still change (and we know how riders respond to that).

-Rotella T6 full synthetic motor oil, on the other hand is diesel specific.
-Its additive ingredients intend to mirror the behavior of dino oil but because its chemical structure is synthesized so purely (like most full synthetic engine oil), a beneficial chain reaction ensues.
+Rotella T6 full synthetic motor oil, on the other hand, is diesel-specific.
+Its additive ingredients aim to mirror the behavior of dino oil and because formulators synthesize its chemical structure so purely (like most full synthetic engine oil), a beneficial chain reaction ensues.
 We're talkin' self-sanitizing efficiency and responsiveness.

 Full Synthetic Engine Oil Specifications